-- Cabs: Many cabs now have screens on the back of the seats where the default tip is calculated and the options for the customer to choose from are 20%, 25%, and 30%.
+- Cabs: Many cabs now have screens on the back of the seats where the default tip is calculated and the options for the customer to choose from are 20%, 25% and 30%.
 In this case, a 20% tip would be sufficient for cabs.

-What happens if I don't leave a tip?
+What happens if I don't tip

-7. What should I pack for my trip to New York?
+9. What should I pack for my trip to New York?

-In fall and spring it is best to wear several layers of clothing during the day, as temperatures are warm but there can be a big difference between morning and evening with the central hours of the day.
+In autumn and spring it is best to wear several layers of clothing during the day, as temperatures are warm but there can be a big difference between morning and evening with the central hours of the day.

-Regarding rain, do not worry because it does not usually rain too much and when it does, there are hundreds of street vendors where you can buy an umbrella on the street at a good price.
+Regarding the rain, do not worry because it does not usually rain too much and when it does, there are hundreds of street vendors where you can buy an umbrella on the street at a good price.

 Take the opportunity to shop in New York

-- Money: as it allows you to enter popular attractions at a flat or reduced rate
+- Money: as it allows you to enter popular attractions at a flat or reduced rate.

 What do the passes usually include?